"Let him who would enjoy a good future

 Here's a few more troubling statistics:

-to depersonalize the statistics and think that they simply don’t apply
+It's very easy to depersonalize the statistics and think that they simply don’t apply

 to us.
 We don't see ourselves within them.